MartinKristof/e2e-pw-benefits/README.md

 - This would significantly improve selector stability and maintainability
 - Would eliminate need for language-specific regex patterns
 - Consider implementing Vue component testing if Vue structure becomes more accessible
+- Add API for voucher creation and deletion

 ## AI Usage & Implementation